Coherent and Multi-modality Image Inpainting via Latent Space Optimization: Experiments

 To ensure a fair comparison, we employ DDIM~\cite{ddim} as the diffusion sampler to generate results over 200 steps and set the classifier-free guidance scale $\omega$ to 7.5 following~\cite{classifier-free} for all methods used in our experiments.
 We set the coherence scale $\gamma$ to 1, and optimize the latent variable every 10 steps along the denoising process, minimizing \cref{eq:loss} by a 10-step SGD optimizer.
 The scheduler parameter $\lambda$ is adaptively adjusted based on the size of the inpainting mask.

-\paragraph{Datasets.} For the text-guided inpainting task, we use the MS COCO~\cite{coco} validation dataset, consisting of 5,000 images for evaluation.
-For each image, we randomly choose one object within the image and use its inflated segmentation map as the binary mask, defining the region to be inpainted.
+\textbf{Datasets.} For the text-guided inpainting task, we use the MS COCO~\cite{coco} validation dataset, consisting of 5,000 images for evaluation.
+For each image, we randomly select an object and use its inflated segmentation map as a binary mask to define the region to be inpainted.